 Recycled bricks have as much use as the virgin material.
 The key uses are as follows:

-- Recycled or old bricks can be used in historical restoration projects
+- Recycled or reused bricks can be used in historical restoration projects

 - Recycled bricks can be sold as aggregate, drainage media, and general fill